Culture war: 2012–present: Broadening of the culture war

 This broader understanding of culture war issues in the mid-late 2010s and 2020s is associated with a political strategy called "owning the libs."
-Conservative media figures employing this strategy, emphasize and expand upon culture war issues with the goal of upsetting liberal people.
+Conservative media figures employing this strategy emphasize and expand upon culture war issues with the goal of upsetting liberals.
 According to Nicole Hemmer of Columbia University, this strategy is a substitute for the cohesive conservative ideology that existed during the Cold War.
 It holds a conservative voting bloc together in the absence of shared policy preferences among the bloc's members.

-A number of conflicts about diversity in popular culture occurring in the 2010s, such as the Gamergate harassment campaign, Comicsgate and the Sad Puppies science fiction voting campaign, were identified in the media as being examples of the culture war.
+A number of conflicts about diversity in popular culture occurring in the 2010s, such as the Gamergate controversy, Comicsgate and the Sad Puppies science fiction voting campaign, were identified in the media as being examples of the culture war.
 Journalist Caitlin Dewey described Gamergate as a "proxy war" for a larger culture war between those who want greater inclusion of women and minorities in cultural institutions versus anti-feminists and traditionalists who do not.
 The perception that culture war conflict had been demoted from electoral politics to popular culture led writer Jack Meserve to call popular movies, games, and writing the "last front in the culture war" in 2015.

 These conflicts about representation in popular culture re-emerged into electoral politics via the alt-right and alt-lite movements.
 According to media scholar Whitney Phillips, Gamergate "prototyped" strategies of harassment and controversy-stoking that proved useful in political strategy.
 For example, Republican political strategist Steve Bannon publicized pop-culture conflicts during the 2016 presidential campaign of Donald Trump, encouraging a young audience to "come in through Gamergate or whatever and then get turned onto politics and Trump."